raspberrypilearning/music-player/en/step_2.md

 ### Play melody

-You are going to use the `forever` block to make use of the speaker output on the micro:bit (V2 users only).
+You are going to use the <code style="background-color: #1E90FF">forever</code> block to make use of the speaker output on the micro:bit (V2 users only).

 --- collapse ---
 ---